Critical asymptotic behaviour in the SIR model: Introduction

-where $ \beta J(r',r)\ge 0$ is the infection intensity at $r$ due to an infective individual at $r'$, with $J$ a function in $\in L^\infty\pare{\BB R^d\times \BB R^d; \BB R_+}$, homogeneus in space.
-The formula \eqref{1.1}, with $I(r)$ given by \eqref{1.2}, is the well known Gibbs formula in statistical mechanics with the parameter $\beta$ playing the role of the inverse temperature and $I(r)/\beta$ of the energy, with then $J(r,r')$ the interaction coupling.
-Notice that \eqref{1.1} is not a formula for the survivors fraction $\rho(r)$, as its r.h.s.\ depends on $\rho(\cdot)$ as well but it is interesting to notice that, under some initial conditions, the knowledge of the parameters of the infection allows to deduce location and density of the initial infectors from the statistics of the final survivors and viceversa.
+and $ \beta J(r,r')\ge 0$ describes the infection intensity at $r$ due to an infective individual at $r'$.
+Notice that \eqref{1.1} is not an explicit formula for the survivors fraction $\rho_\infty\pare{r}$, as its r.h.s.\ depends on $\rho_\infty(\cdot)$ as well.
+It is anyway interesting to notice that, when an external agent infects instantaneously an healthy population (i.e. $\rho_0\pare{r}+\rho_1\pare{r}\equiv 1$), the knowledge of the parameters of the infection, $J(r, r')$ and $\beta$, allows to deduce location and density of the initial infectors from the statistics of the final survivors.

-Anyway $\rho(r)$ gives only the final survivors density, while one is often interested also or mainly in the way such a final, equilibrium situation is reached.
-The introduction of a dynamical model makes our discussion more specific and thus less general.
-We will consider in this paper a particular evolution equation which will be introduced by Theorem \ref{teo}.

-The validity of the above considerations rests on several assumptions which in the applications may be even severely violated.
-The absence of stochastic effects relies on the assumption that we are dealing with large numbers so that fluctuations may be considered negligible.
-The assumption of spatial homogeneity is in many applications not realistic, one should take into effect variations of the population density and of the infection strength, for instance supposing that $\beta=\beta(r)$.
-The fact that a fraction of the population may be immune from the infection means that the population we have been considering is actually the population at risk, again this may bring in spatial dependence.
+The macroscopic behaviour gives a good description of the microscopic one only for bounded range times.
+For this reason the hydrodynamic limit is not appropriate if we want to investigate the long time behaviour of the microscopic system.

-The main result of the paper is the one given by Theorem \ref{051}, which clarifies the crucial role that fluctuations play in the model by investigating the behaviour of the final density of the population ever infected.
-For simplicity the theorem is set in the mean field regime (i.e. on the assumption $J\equiv 1$), and it shows that there is a critical value of $\beta$, given by $\beta_c=1$. below which, starting with an infinitesimal fraction of infected, the infection remains confined, while, under further conditions on the initial data, if $\beta>1$ it spreads all over the space and the final density of survivors approaches a limit value which differs significantly from the result of the hydrodynamic limit.
+The main result of the paper is given by Theorem \ref{051} in which, taking first the time and after the number of particles to infinity, we investigate the behaviour of the final microscopic density of population ever infected.
+The theorem is set in the mean field regime.
+This assumption reduces the complexity of our problem by removing the spatial dependence in the infection rate.
+In the theorem we show that there exists a critical value of $\beta$, given by $\beta_c=1$, below which, starting with an infinitesimal fraction of infected, the infection remains confined.
+If $\beta>1$, under further conditions on the initial data, it spreads all over the space and the final density of survivors approaches, as the population increases, a limit value which differs significantly from the result of the hydrodynamic limit.
+In this case, indeed, the infection has enough time to propagate and the order of the limits in time and number of particles cannot be switched.